Skip to content

 <https://www.tandfonline.com/doi/abs/10.1080/00401706.1978.10489610>`__ has

 been used.
-It needs 9 iteration to arrive at a minimum cost, generating the
+It needs 9 iterations to arrive at a minimum cost, generating the

 following output::